ZupIT/beagle-docs/Settings/content/en/docs/Contribute/Hugo shortcodes.md

 Images can be inserted using the markdown syntax ```!
 [ImageName] (imageUrl)```.
 However, using markdown may limit your image rendering settings, such as the image dimension (size x width).

-To render images, gifs and other types of figures, we can use the following shortcode:
+To render images, gifs and other types of figures use the following shortcode:

 - Sintax example: